UK approves Pfizer-BioNTech COVID-19 vaccine in world first | Health

 The emergency use approval does not come with any associated volume cap or threshold, Pfizer UK's country manager said.
 "With 450 people dying of COVID-19 infection every day in the UK, the benefits of rapid vaccine approval outweigh the potential risks," said Andrew Hill, senior visiting research fellow in the Department of Pharmacology at the University of Liverpool.

-U.S. Health Secretary Alex Azar said that the British move should inspire confidence.
-"For the American people this should be very reassuring: an independent regulatory authority in another country has found this vaccine to be safe and effective for use," Azar told Fox Business Network.
+U.S. Health Secretary Alex Azar said the British move should inspire confidence.
+"For the American people this should be very reassuring.
+An independent regulatory authority in another country has found this vaccine to be safe and effective for use," Azar told Fox Business Network.

-The U.S. Food and Drug Administration (FDA) will make a decision on emergency use authorization on the Pfizer/BioNTech vaccine in days or weeks after a panel of outside advisers meets on Dec.
-10. The FDA often but not always follows the panel's advice.
+The U.S. Food and Drug Administration will make a decision on emergency use authorization of the Pfizer/BioNTech vaccine in days or weeks after a panel of outside advisers meets on Dec.
+10 to review the data and make its recommendation to the agency.
 The European Medicines Agency (EMA) said it could give emergency approval for the shot by Dec.
 29, while the World Health Organization said it was reviewing it for "possible listing for emergency use".

 "The data submitted to regulatory agencies around the world are the result of a scientifically rigorous and highly ethical research and development programme," said Ugur Sahin, chief executive and co-founder of BioNTech.
-BioNTech said it expected FDA and EMA to make decisions in mid-December.
+The company said it expected FDA and EMA to make decisions in mid-December.

-Britain said it would start vaccinating those most at risk of dying early next week after it gets 800,000 doses from Pfizer's manufacturing centre in Belgium, and UK Health Secretary Matt Hancock said tests on that first batch had been completed.
-"I strongly urge people to take up the vaccine but it is no part of our culture or our ambition in this country to make vaccines mandatory," Johnson said.
+Johnson said life would not return to normal right away, but there was now certainty that things would improve.
+He said the vaccines would not be mandatory but strongly encouraged eligible people to take them.
+The speed of the rollout depends on how fast Pfizer can manufacture and deliver the vaccine - and the extreme temperature of -70C (-94F) at which it must be stored.
+It can be kept for five days in a regular fridge.

 ALSO READ